Giant-cell fibroblastoma: Chromosome and gene abnormalities

-Either form of the COL1A1-PDGFB fusion gene leads to the overexpression of fully active PDGFβ proteins and thereby the continuous activation of the their target, the PDGF receptor β, along with this receptor's protein-tyrosine kinase activity.
+Either form of the COL1A1-PDGFB fusion gene leads to the overexpression of fully active PDGFβ proteins and thereby the continuous activation of their target, the PDGF receptor β, along with this receptor's protein-tyrosine kinase activity.
 The continuously active protein-tyrosine kinase stimulates mitogen-activated protein kinase, PI3K/AKT/mTOR, and other cell signaling pathways which promote the growth, proliferation, and abnormally prolonged survival of their parent cells.
 It is suggested that these events underlie the development and progression of GCF, GCF-DFSP, DFSP, and DFSP-FS tumors.

 Diagnosis

 The diagnosis of GCF depends on its presentation as a dermal tumor that has a characteristic histology consisting of spindle- and/or stellate-shaped CD34 protein-expressing cells, distinctive dilated blood vessel-like spaces lined by floret-shaped multinuclear giant cells, and/or distinctive perivascular onionskin-like lymphocytes and/or intralesional hemorrhages in a collagen fiber-rich background.
 Presence of tumor cells containing a COL1A1-PDGFB fusion gene, particularly if it is due to a chromosomal translocation rather than an extra supernumerary chromosome, strongly supports the diagnosis of GCF.
 GSF may have areas with the pathologic and chromosomal findings of DFSP.
 GCF and these "hybrid" tumors, when surgically resected, often recur and may recur as DFSP tumors.